AuroraAttack/auroraattack.github.io/index.md

 <details>
 <summary>EXAMPLE-1_execution_keyboard_input_simulated-3</summary>

 This attack plan uses `Metasploit` and `Sliver` tools to compromise Windows systems.
 First, a listener is established to capture incoming connections.
 A malicious `Sliver` payload is then created and delivered by tricking the victim into downloading/running it, granting remote access.
-Finally, this access is leveraged to deploy a stealthy `Meterpreter` payload via `Sliver` for data exfiltration (`keyboard input simulation`)
+Finally, this access is leveraged to deploy a stealthy `Meterpreter` payload via `Sliver` for data exfiltration (`keyboard input simulation`).

 <p align="center">
   <img width="800" src="assets/images/example1.gif" alt="cli output"/>
 </p>